ModUDuke/courses-conclusion-and-review/chapter7.md

 ---

-## How to Compute Causal Effects in a Regression Discontinuity Analysis
+## How to Compute Causal Effects in Regression Discontinuity Analysis

 ```yaml
 type: VideoExercise